vanatteveldt/elasticsearch-reindex/Readme.md

 you should see 'loaded [reindex], sites []' in the logs.
 Or use the reinstall.sh script for development purposes.
 Be sure to use elasticsearch 1.4.0.
 For newer versions - please provide pull requests ;)

+Note: This script will build and install the plugin.
+The script calls sudo for the installation part, so should be run as a normal user with sudo privileges.
+Since this script will use maven to build the plugin, maven needs to be installed.
+On debian/ubuntu based systems, this can be installed with the following command:

+> sudo apt-get install maven2

 # Deinstallation